travis-ci/docs-travis-ci-com/blog/_posts/2013-01-25-the-worker-gets-a-revamp.md

 We will save most of these details for a later blog post after we've ironed out some of the bugs, but we will be partnering with a server hosting provider in the States who will be running a private cloud for us.
 This private cloud, backed with SSDs, will allow us to offer the awesome users of Travis greater resource allocations (3gigs of ram, double what we currently offer), and we are also looking at offering users the ability to pick your VM type, like the ability to test on 32bit Ubuntu AS WELL AS 64bit.

-This is a huge maintainence relief for us as we can now focus on Travis features instead of having to maintain servers.
+This is a huge maintenance relief for us as we can now focus on Travis features instead of having to maintain servers.
 We also pledge to update VMs more often so you have the latest and greatest services available for you to test against!

 But wait, there's more!
 ----------------------